7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-This type of referral email is a bit less personal but can be sent to many people at once.
-The purpose is to promote sales of your products or services using a loyalty or rewards program that offers incentives to referrers, referees, or both.
-Reward programs with incentives are frequently used to generate word-of-mouth referrals by retail and ecommerce businesses, but can also be leveraged by many other types of companies.
+This type of referral email is slightly less personal, but can be sent to many people at once.
+It should promote sales of your products or services using a loyalty or rewards program that offers incentives to referrers, referees, or both.

 Hi [person’s name],